Wilderness Data Search

 By default, this search will select all wilderness areas that have acreage in the state or geographic region you select and are managed by any of the agencies you select.
 To view wildernesses managed by more than one agency, check the checkbox under the agency selection boxes.
 If, however, you select an agency-specific region, you will view only wildernesses managed by that agency which have acreage in the region regardless of any agency selections you make.
 If your selections result in a single wilderness area, you will visit the wilderness page for that area directly.

-1 Pacific Northwest: Idaho, Montana, Oregon, Washington; Rocky Mountains: Colorado, Idaho, Montana, Wyoming; Southwest: Arizona, California, Nevada, New Mexico, Texas, Utah; Midwest: Illinois, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin; South: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas; Northeast: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia; West Coast States: California, Oregon, Washington; East Coast States: Connecticut, Delaware, Georgia, Maine, Maryland, Massachusetts, New Hampshire, North Carolina, Rhode Island, South Carolina, Virginia; Gulf Coast States: Alabama, Florida, Louisiana, Mississippi, Texas.
+1 Pacific Northwest: Idaho, Montana, Oregon, Washington; Rocky Mountains: Colorado, Idaho, Montana, Wyoming; Southwest: Arizona, California, Nevada, New Mexico, Texas, Utah; Midwest: Illinois, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin; South: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas; Northeast: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia; West Coast States: California, Oregon, Washington; East Coast States: Connecticut, Delaware, Georgia, Maine, Maryland, Massachusetts, New Hampshire, North Carolina, Rhode Island, South Carolina, Virginia; Gulf Coast States: Alabama, Florida, Louisiana, Mississippi, Texas.

 2 >= is greater than or equal to. <= is less than or equal to.
 Total acreage is the current acreage of the entire wilderness.
 This measurement will include all acres of a wilderness, regardless of any state, agency, region or year selections you make.
 Unit acreage is wilderness acreage existing in a single state managed by a single agency.
 Unit acreage should not be confused with administrative unit acreage, a further breakdown of acreage that differs by agency.
 Since almost 25% of wilderness areas have acreage designated under multiple laws, search the wilderness law library by wilderness, year or public law for a breakdown of how a wilderness area has grown over time.